 File Form 1099-MISC to report the distributions to tribal members.
 Report the payments in box 3 and the federal income tax withheld in box 4.
 Pub.
-15-A, Employer's Supplemental Tax Guide, contains the necessary "Tables for Withholding on Distributions of Indian Gaming Profits to Tribal Members."
+15-A contains the necessary "Tables for Withholding on Distributions of Indian Gaming Profits to Tribal Members.'